philproctor/theviking.tech/content/devops/nix-scripting/index.md

 packages get removed, or any number of other scenarios.
 This leads to having to update instructions, Dockerfiles, scripts, and so forth at what is likely a very inconvenient time and after you've already forgotten how those scripts work!

-Well, we don't have to deal with that... at least a little less.
+Well, we don't have to deal with that... ok, maybe still a little, but at least our packages won't change underneath us.

 ## Introducing Nix